 A mid-life revamp brings new digital features to the Mercedes-Benz E-Class, but tones down its visual opulence.
-Both point the way to Mercedes’ future.
+Both point the way to Mercedes’ future in Singapore

 SINGAPORE — There’s a new Mercedes E-Class in Singapore, and that is a major dealio.
 In fact, as the most senior dude in the CarBuyer office, I can attest to the E-Class being the brightest star in the Mercedes constellation.
 The brand has sold 14 million of them, if you count related models that go all the way back to 1946.
 I learnt that from the press release, by the way.
 I’m senior, but not that senior.

 Anyway, I distinctly remember being at the launch of the 2002 model in Seville and hearing the product team, with almost teary-eyed pride, describe it as “everything we know in one car”.
 From an engineering-obsessed company like Mercedes, that’s saying something.

 The latest E-Class isn’t an all-new car but a facelifted one, so perhaps it isn’t quite as tech-laden as its makers would like it to be, but new connectivity features make it feel pretty cutting edge.
 And it still embodies what a car with a three-pointed star has to offer.